 Courts have also recognized, however, that non-transformative uses may be socially beneficial, and that a use does not have to be transformative to support a finding of fair use.
 The Supreme Court has cited reproduction of multiple copies for classroom distribution as the most obvious example of a non-transformative use that may be permitted as fair use in appropriate circumstances.
 The Court’s emphasis on whether a use is transformative, however, makes it difficult to know how to weigh uses that are for non-profit educational purposes but are also non-transformative.
 In addition, it could be argued in some circumstances that verbatim copying of a work for classroom use is “transformative,” in that (to quote from the Court’s definition) the instructor is adding “something new, with a further purpose or different character, altering the first with new expression, meaning or message” in the course of presenting the material.

 Other factors that sometimes weigh in the analysis of the first fair use factor include whether the use in question is a reasonable and customary practice and whether the putative fair user has acted in bad faith or denied credit to the author of the copyrighted work.

 What considerations are relevant in applying the second fair use factor—the nature of the copyrighted work?

-Whether the work is published or unpublished, and how creative the work is, are the two main considerations.
+The two main considerations are whether the work is published or unpublished and how creative the work is.
 Unpublished works are accorded more protection than published ones, as the author has a strong right to determine whether and when his or her work will be made public.
 The fact that a previously published work is out of print may tend to favor fair use, since the work is not otherwise available.